ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/03-overview.md

 In the sections following we will introduce three basic sorting algorithms.
 Here we will give very short descriptions of each of them, and later go through them in more detail.

-For these short descriptions, assume that we want to sort $N$ books in a bookshelf.
+For these short descriptions, assume that we want to sort $n$ books in a bookshelf.
 It doesn't matter what we want to sort the books by -- it could be by author, or title, or perhaps height.
 We only need to know how to compare two books, where we say that the "smaller" book should come before the "larger" in the final ordered bookshelf.